HewlettPackard/Atlas/compiler-plugin/test/README.md

     $ opt -load ../plugin_build/NvmInstrumenter.so -NvmInstrumenter -stats < test.bc > /dev/null 2> test.ref; rm test.bc
     $ sed -i '/Number of/!d' test.ref

-View the contents of `test.ref`, if the correct number of instrumentations have occured, move `test.ref` to `test_refs/`.
+View the contents of `test.ref`.
+If the correct number of instrumentations have occurred, move `test.ref` to `test_refs/`.